-The birth of The Evangelical Church of North America took place formally in Portland, Oregon on June 4, 1968, and while it is one of the newest denominations, its roots go deep into history.
+The birth of The Evangelical Church took place formally in Portland, Oregon on June 4, 1968, and while it is one of the newest denominations, its roots go deep into history.
 Its heritage in this country goes back to the 1780's during the days of John Wesley.
 Beyond that, it goes back to the great commission of Jesus Christ our Lord (Matthew 28: 18-20) and to the Church that was born at Pentecost (Acts 2).

 The Pacific Conference is made up of 53 churches of all sizes in Oregon and Washington.

 The Evangelical Church was born June 4, 1968, in Portland, Oregon, when 46 congregations and about 80 pastors met in an organizing session.
 Within two weeks a group of twenty churches and thirty pastors from Montana and North Dakota became a part of the new church.
 These congregations and ministers had been a part of the Evangelical United Brethren Church and the Methodist Church.

 The spiritual roots of The Evangelical Church go back to the ministry of Arminius, the 17th century theologian, and to the Wesleyan revival.
 Certain distinctives were prominent in motivating the people who formed the new denomination, and those distinctives continue to guide the church's life, program, and devotion, which includes: